 Does your project include any of the following?

 An application/permit is required for each item below.

 Apply to submit changes to approved grading and right-of-way permit or apply for a deferred As-Graded approval.
 For projects that were issued originally in a paper version, a scanned set of the approved drawings will be required to be uploaded for the reviewers.

-Apply to submit changes to approved Building, Combination, Plumbing, Mechanical and Electrical permits and for deferred submittals.
+Apply to submit changes to approved Building, Combination, Plumbing, Mechanical, Electrical and Sign permits and for deferred submittals.
 For projects that were issued originally in a paper version, a scanned set of the approved drawings will be required to be uploaded for the reviewers.